The Marvelous Land Of Oz

 upon the head.

-are equally good students," proclaimed the Woggle-Bug.
-"I should
+they are equally good students," proclaimed the Woggle-Bug.

-here!" said Jack Pumpkinhead, with a gasp: "if you become a
+-- see here!" said Jack Pumpkinhead, with a gasp: "if you

 "No,"